-As the No.1 export state in the nation for the 11th consecutive year, Texas, with over $264.7 billion, continues to be the leader in international trade.
+As the top exporting state in the nation for 12 consecutive years, Texas, with over $279.7 billion, continues to be the leader in international trade.
 With its unique combination of strategic location, the largest U.S. rail and road infrastructure, the most U.S. ports of entry, a multilingual workforce twice the national average, a vibrant international banking center, a diplomatic hub with a Consular Corps representing some 90 nations, as well as a concentration of corporate and financial resources, Texas is truly a global trade powerhouse.
 Many international firms base facilities such as warehousing, distribution, and manufacturing in Texas to take advantage of its excellent access to global markets.

 From Texas, small, medium, and large businesses alike have found great success in doing business globally.
 Far from being the exclusive domain of large corporations, export trade in Texas is driven by its most innovate, nimble, and oftentimes small firms.
 In fact, more than 90 percent of all Texas exporters are small businesses – and their numbers continue to grow.
 With its extensive global ties, Texas has a natural advantage in exporting knowledge-intensive services and has become a major global exporter of high value-added services, including accounting, communications, consulting, engineering, financial, legal, medical, and transportation services.
 For a snapshot of the Texas trade profile, click here.

 The following websites are intended to provide Texas small businesses with the necessary resources to take advantage of export opportunities and the growing global marketplace.
 Small businesses will find information including trade counseling, training, legal assistance, and publications to help them get to the next level of global competition.

 Export.gov brings together resources from across the U.S. government to assist American businesses in planning their international sales strategies and succeed in today's global marketplace.